 "I would encourage other budding entrepreneurs to take note from Tara," Ganie-Hobbs said.
 "Knowing the financial metrics of your company is just as important as having strong product and market knowledge."

 SmartSweets' appearance on Dragon's Den gave the sweets company the exposure it needed.
 After the episode aired, it attracted the eye of Whole Foods in the United States.
 After striking a deal, SmartSweets expanded into the U.S. in March 2018.
 It stocked 450 Whole Foods locations in the U.S. and Canada combined.
 By the end of that year, SmartSweets brought in $11.69 million in revenue.
 Bosch also projected nearly $40 million in sales for 2019.

 SmartSweets generated $100 million in sales in 2020, and TPG Growth took notice.
 That year, Forbes reported that TPG Growth acquired SmartSweets for $360 million — just four years after the company started.
 TPG Growth is a middle market and growth equity platform with $13.2 billion of assets under management.

 Bosch still remains with the company and has maintained her seat on the board.
 Her role now focuses on strategy and innovation.
 Her CEO responsibilities transferred to Douglas MacFarlane, the former CEO of Ontario-based Voortman Bakery.

-Where is the candy company today?
+Where is this fruity gummy bears company today?